phenogit/phenogit.github.io/kit-korner-notes.markdown

         P : To play
         2S: To play
         2N: Ask about shape and strength
+            3C: Any minimum
+                3D: Ask
+                    3N: 4=4=1=4
+                        4C           : Relay to 4D.
+Follow up call is a natural slam try 4D           : Relay to 4H.
+Follow up call is placing the contract 4H and higher: RKC, with the RKC suit determined by special coding, focus on known length of partner's suit, with ties going to the lower ranking suit
+                Any other call is to play
+            Other bids show exact shape and a non-minimum
             4C: Non-minimum, 4=4=0=5
                 4D : Forces partner to bid 4H, then place contract 4H : Slam try in hearts